AI4Bharat/Chitralekha-Backend/README.md

-# Pratilipi
+# Chitralekha Backend
 Transcribe your videos and translate it into Indic languages.

 You can watch a demo of our tool - [Video](https://youtu.be/l9jUcja0E94)

 ## Setting up the Speech server locally

-1. Clone the repository - `git clone --recursive https://github.com/AI4Bharat/pratilipi.git`
+1. Clone the repository - `git clone --recursive https://github.com/AI4Bharat/chitralekha-backend.git`
 2. Change directory - `cd pratilipi/speech/api`
 4. Make sure you have torch > 1.7 installed
 5. Install fairseq,kenlm,flashlight ```bash setup.sh```